Programs to Services Questions

 When is testing?
 What if I am not in town?

-Please see the testing and placement tables on the Highly Capable web page.
+Please see the testing and placement calendars on the Highly Capable web page.
+Testing dates are firm.

 Will you take outside testing scores?

-How do I transfer into the program, if my child is coming from a program elsewhere?
+How do I transfer into the services, if my child is coming from a program elsewhere?

 After enrollment, please send the following information to Jamie Prescott, either by email